aoxborrow/Paste/README.md

-- allow a rewrite base that is not root, i.e. allow running Paste from a directory
+- allow a rewrite base that is not root, i.e. allow running Paste from a subdirectory
 - ~~make example site more generic, add dummy text and illustrative CSS for menu heirarchy~~
 - ~~write new description and a quick usage guide w/ screenshots~~
 - ~~single template(), rest is partials()~~